 EU-ISSUED PART-FCL COMMERCIAL PILOT LICENCES

-Can I seek a validation after the UK leaves the EU?
+UPDATE: Can I seek a validation after end of the agreed transition period?

 NON-EU/UK COMMERCIAL PILOT LICENCES

-I have a UK-validation of my third country licence.
-Would I still be able to operate EU-registered aircraft?
+I have a UK validation of my third country licence.
+Will I still be able to operate EU-registered aircraft?

-No, you would only be able to operate UK-registered aircraft with your UK validation.
+You will only be able to operate UK-registered aircraft with your UK-issued validation.

-You would need to seek validation from an EASA Member State to continue operating EU-registered aircraft.
-You should contact EASA or the relevant NAA as soon as possible to discuss this scenario and actions you might need to take prior to the UK's exit from the EU.
+You will need to seek a separate validation from an EASA Member State to continue operating EU-registered aircraft.
+You should contact the relevant NAA as soon as possible to discuss this scenario and actions you might need to take.

 I have another EASA member state validation of my third country licence.
-Would I still be able to operate UK-registered aircraft?
+Will I still be able to operate UK-registered aircraft?